 When we got back from our trip a few weeks ago, I was quick to head to one of my favorite produce stores and pick up some colorful, ripe treats.
-Having been gone for a week, our cupboards offered nothing but cans and grains, and the fridge and freezer were even more bare.
-Amidst the array of crunchy, fresh options at the grocery store, the vibrant orange apricots persuasively magnetized me.
+Amid the array of crunchy, fresh options at the market, the vibrant orange apricots persuasively magnetized me.
 Before I knew it, they were displayed in my fruit bowl alongside an accompaniment of other fresh fare.

-Herbal Apricot Bars (makes 9-16, depending on size of slices)
+Herbal Apricot Bars (serves 9-16, depending on size of slices)

 - 1.5 cups flour

 - 1 pound very ripe apricots

 - 8 ounces cream cheese at room temperature

 - 2 egg yolks